MicrosoftDocs/architecture-center/docs/hybrid/azure-file-share-content.md

 - Azure file share size is limited to 100 tebibytes (TiB).
 There's no minimum file share size and no limit on the number of Azure file shares.
 - Maximum size of a file in a file share is 1 TiB, and there's no limit on the number of files in a file share.
-- Maximum I/O operations per second (IOPS) per standard file share is 10,000 IOPS and 100,000 IOPS per premium file share.
-- Maximum throughput for a single standard file share is up to 300 mebibytes/sec (MiB/sec) and up to 6,204 MiB/s for premium file shares.
 - IOPS and throughput limits are per Azure storage account and are shared between Azure file shares in the same storage account.

-- For more information, see [Azure Files scalability and performance targets][Azure-Files-scalability-performance].
+For more information, see [Azure Files scalability and performance targets][Azure-Files-scalability-performance].

 ### Availability

 > [!NOTE]
-> Azure storage account is the parent resource for Azure file shares.
+> An Azure storage account is the parent resource for Azure file shares.
 Azure file share has the level of redundancy that's provided by the storage account that contains the share.

 - Azure file shares currently support the following data redundancy options:
   - **Locally redundant storage (LRS)**.
 Data is copied synchronously three times within a single physical location in the primary region.
 This practice protects against loss of data because of hardware faults, such as a bad disk drive.